Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 Plus, you can optimize your content for more than one focus keyphrase.

-The snippet editor allows you to easily add SEO title, meta description, and focus keyphrases.
+The snippet editor allows you to easily add the SEO title, meta description, and focus keyphrases.

-All in One SEO allows you to use dynamic tags in your SEO title and description.
+All in One SEO lets you use dynamic tags in your SEO title and description.
 This way, you can automatically change the title and description.

 For instance, you can use current month and year tags to always display the current year in the post title without editing them manually each year.

-The Social tab under SEO settings will show a preview of how your article would appear on Facebook and Twitter.
+The ‘Social’ tab in the SEO settings will show a preview of how your article will appear on Facebook and Twitter.

-From here, you can set the title, description, and thumbnail that you want to use.
+From here, you can set the title, description, and thumbnail you want to use.